 The recruitment and employment of non-locals into public service in Matabeleland has always been a bone of contention, with people accusing the government for deliberately sidelining locals.

 These accusatory calls are bound to grow louder seeing the low numbers of local nurses who commenced training Monday at Mpilo and United Bulawayo Hospitals (UBH).

-Well-placed sources at Mpilo Hospital said 24 nurses reported for duty but only four appeared to be locals, given their last names.
+Well-placed sources at Mpilo Hospital said 24 nurses reported for duty but only four appeared to be locals.